Where: Indonesia, Sulawesi, Tana Toraja, Pangala

 Ritual: Ma’nene

-This is a mix of images I have taken during the two times I visited Tana Toraja to document the Ma’nene ceremony.
+This is a mix of images I have taken during the two times I visited Tana Toraja, Indonesia, documenting the Ma’nene ceremony.

 The Torajans believe that the Ma’nene ritual is based on an old mythical tale about a hunter, Pong Rumasek, who was out wandering in the mountains.
 Here he came across a dead person, whom he wrapped in his own clothes and buried.
-Since then, luck and happiness smiled upon him and his family.
+From that moment on, luck and prosperity followed him and his family.